cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 ---------------------------------

 ## What is cyber (the simple answer)?
-Cyber is a decentrlaized google, for provable and relevant answers.
+Cyber is a decentralized google, for provable and relevant answers.

 ## What is cyber (a detailed answer)?
 The explanation below is NOT going to be simple, so please do not be put off by it.
 All the terminology used in the first explanation WILL be explained in detail later in this document.
 Let me assure you, that if you keep on reading, you will be able to understand Cyber with almost zero previous knowledge.